 If you’re feeling brave and are willing to go off the gird all together, then good on you!
 However, for those who are not ready to go quite that far, there are still ways that you can feel electricity into your yurt.
 Take a look into the options of solar power or wind power for the most eco-friendly option, or you can run a mains supply or generator alongside your yurt if you really must (this isn’t particularly advisable for anyone trying to opt for a greener alternative however).
 You might need to get an expert in to review the options available in your area, or to install the facilities for wind and solar power in particular.
 Battery operated lights are helpful for night times (ensure you opt for the rechargeable option) and keep your energy uses to a minimum.

-9. Prepare the space outside of your yurt
+9. Prepare the space outside of your structure

 Once the inside of the yurt is completed, you might want to consider how to best utilise the outdoor space.
 Growing a wildflower garden or vegetable garden is a fantastic option, making the most of your outdoor space and creating a beautiful look when you step outside.
 Growing your own fruits and vegetables will give you a new lease of life, cut down your costs and give you a real sense of achievement, particularly if this makes you almost 100% self-reliant.
 Utilising the outdoor space is a vital part of yurt life, particularly when the space inside is likely to be quite limited.
 Make the most of the great outdoors and explore all that our earth has to offer.